 Irvington Neighborhood Community Resources

-Elementary school: Irvington Elementary School, Alameda Elementary School
+Elementary schools: Irvington Elementary School, Alameda Elementary School

 Middle school: Beverly Cleary Middle School, Harriet Tubman Middle School

 High school: Grant High School